JHUISI/charm/doc/source/developers.rst

 Using Charm in C/C++ Apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To make Charm easy to use conveniently with C/C++ applications, we have provided a C interface to encapsulate the details.
-While this feature is still in development, here is a code snippet that shows to utilize a Charm scheme in C:
+While this feature is still in development, here is a code snippet that shows how to utilize a Charm scheme in C:

 ::